adfresca/sdk-ios/README.md

 ....
 ```

 In some cases, you may not able to set some custom parameters in didFinishLaunchingWithOptions event since you may need to get the values from you server.
-If so, you will need to set the custom parameters right after the user sign in.
+If so, you will need to set the custom parameters right after the user signs in.

 * * *

 ### Marketing Moment

-Marketing Moment means the moment you want to engage with your users.
+A Marketing Moment means the moment you want to engage with your users.
 For example, you may need to deliver the message when the user completes a quest or enters an item store.
-You will be able to use it with the [custom parameters](#custom-parameter) so you can deliver the personalized and targeted message in specific moment in real time.
+You will be able to use it with the [custom parameters](#custom-parameter) so you can deliver the personalized and targeted message at a specific moment in real time.

 To implement codes, simply call load method with passing marketing moment's index.
 You can get the marketing moment's index in our [Dashboard](https://admin.adfresca.com): 1) Select a App 2) In 'Overview' menu, click 'Settings - Marketing Moment' button.